Traincraft/Traincraft/New license draft.md

 1.2.
 You may distribute modified versions of Traincraft, as long as you:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.1.
 Distribute your contributions under the same license as the original.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.2.
 Give credit where appropriate or reasonable.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.3.
-Provide a link to the license on github.<br/>
+Provide a link to the license on GitHub.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.2.3.1. you may optionally include a copy of the Traincraft license with your modified version if you have not made any modifications to the license.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.2.3.1.
+You may optionally include a copy of the Traincraft license with your modified version if you have not made any modifications to the license.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.4.
 Indicate if changes were made, and to what.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.5.
 Have clear indication that the modified version is not the official Traincraft.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.2.6.
 Provide a link(s) to the official [Traincraft Website](http://traincraft-mod.com/)<br/>
 1.3.
-You may use Traincraft on a multiplayer server(s) and in modpacks provided that you abide by the following:<br/>
+You may use Traincraft on a multiplayer server(s) and in modpack(s) provided that you abide by the following:<br/>
     1.3.1.
-Private modpacks are permitted without requiring that you meet the restrictions, but they must be protected via password and, or whitelist.<br/>
+Private modpack(s) are permitted without requiring that you meet the restrictions, but they must be protected via password and, or whitelist.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.3.2.
 You may create and publish addons for Traincraft freely however:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.3.2.1.
 Traincraft reserves the right to implement similar features, with or without credit to you or your addon.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.3.2.2.
 No addon code will ever be included in Traincraft without the addon maker's permission to do so.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.3.3.
-You include Traincraft in your list of mods for the modpack and, or server, along with a link to the [Traincraft Website](http://traincraft-mod.com).<br/>
+You must include Traincraft in your list of mods for the modpack(s) and, or server(s), along with a link to the [Traincraft Website](http://traincraft-mod.com).<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.3.3.1.
-You may optionally include a link to the Traincraft Github and, or the [Traincraft Blog](http://blog.meansoft.si/).<br/>
+You may optionally include a link to the Traincraft GitHub and, or the [Traincraft Blog](http://blog.meansoft.si/).<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.3.4.
-If you use a beta build in your modpack and, or server, you must note that the version of Traincraft included is developmental and prone to errors, unforseen and, or otherwise.<br/>
+If you use a beta build in your modpack(s) and, or server(s), you must note that the version of Traincraft included is developmental and prone to errors, unforseen and, or otherwise.<br/>
 1.4.
-You may earn revenue from modpacks, servers, texturepacks, and addons, provided that you, do not go against the Minecraft EULA in doing so.<br/>
+You may earn revenue from modpack(s), server(s), texturepack(s), and addon(s), provided that you do not go against the Minecraft EULA in doing so.<br/>
 1.5.
 You may create and publish, both private and public:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.5.1.
 Texture pack(s) made for Traincraft so long as it does not contain any original Traincraft code or art assets.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.5.2.
 Videos that display all or part of Traincraft.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.5.2.1.
 Revenue gained from videos that include the Traincraft mod are not limited by the Minecraft EULA, or the Traincraft EULA.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.5.2.2.
-You should but are not required to provide a link to the [Traincraft Website](http://traincraft-mod.com/). and, or the Traincraft github.<br/>
+You should but are not required to provide a link to the [Traincraft Website](http://traincraft-mod.com/). and, or the Traincraft GitHub.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.5.3. maps that require Traincraft.
 You may distribute Traincraft with your map if you meet the requirements defined in 1.
 Usage.<br/>
 1.6.
 Unless defined otherwise by this EULA, you may not publicly distribute the Traincraft source, mod, and, or assets, without Mrbrutal's explicit permission.<br/>
 1.7.
 To distribute your addon or modified Traincraft via the Official website, you are required to get permission from spitfire4466@gmail.com<br/>
 1.8.
-All contributions to the Traincraft Github, and any related forks, must be covered by a Contributor Licensing Agreement signed by the contributor.<br/>
+All contributions to the Traincraft GitHub, and any related forks, must be covered by a Contributor Licensing Agreement signed by the contributor.<br/>

 ## 2. Limitation of liability